| On this page |

 The

-APEX Scene Add Character SOP adds the character elements to a character (.char) folder in the packed character folder structure.
+APEX Scene Add Character SOP adds the character elements to a character (.char) folder in the character folder structure.
 This character is then added to the animation scene.

 -